WICG/display-locking/README.md

 </div>
 ```

-The `.locked` element's `render-subtree` configuration lets the user-agent
+The `.locked` element's `subtree-visibility` configuration lets the user-agent
 manage rendering the subtree of the element.
 Specifically when this element is
 near the viewport, the user-agent will begin rendering the element.
 When the
 element moves away from the viewport, it will stop being rendered.